Common side effects

-Most side effects don’t last long, and won’t stop you from having a second dose or going about your daily life.
+Most side effects do not last long, and will not stop you from having a second dose or going about your daily life.
 Some side effects may temporarily affect your ability to drive or use machinery.

 The most common reported reactions are:

 - pain or swelling at the injection site

 Some side effects are more common after the second dose.

 For information about uncommon and rare side effects, including myocarditis, visit the Ministry of Health website.

 - place a cold, wet cloth or ice pack on the injection site for a short time

 When to seek help

 If you have concerns or feel unwell after your vaccination, speak with your doctor or other health professional, or call Healthline on 0800 358 5453.